notthetup/blog/_posts/2007-01-16-the-wikipedia-controversy.md

  - Technology
 ---

 Wikipedia has been in the news recently.
-Their[attempts to raise funds][0] were successful, with people donating anything from 80c to US$286800\.
+Their [attempts to raise funds][0] were successful, with people donating anything from 80c to US$286800.
 Currently, they have raised US$1.018M!!

 Wikipedia uses the idea of collective wisdom to create an amazing amount of content on the web.
 The [latest numbers][1] show around 1,585,075 articles hosted for the English wikipedia, with close to 60,000 hits a day.